 - Green Lantern:

-- Sinestro is the Evil Predecessor to either Hal Jordan (greatest Lantern) or Soranik Natu (Lantern of Sector 1417).
+- Sinestro is the Evil Predecessor to either Hal Jordan (greatest Lantern) or Soranik Natu (Former Lantern of Sector 1417 and current leader of the Sinestro Corps).

-- Hal himself became this to Kyle Rayner after crossing the Despair Event Horizon with Coast City's destruction and becoming Parallax, killing the Guardians in the process.
+- Hal himself became this to Kyle Rayner after crossing the Despair Event Horizon with Coast City's destruction and Parallax possessed him, killing the Guardians in the process.

 - The Green Lantern Corps as a whole has an Evil Predecessor in the Manhunters, robots that were built to police the galaxy before the Green Lantern Corps were founded.
 They decided to try to kill everyone.

-- W.I.T.C.H. and its cartoon adaptation has Nerissa.
-Years before the current generation of the Guardians was born, she was the previous generation's leader until she became corrupted and murdered her friend Cassidy.
-A sublot has her successor Will fearing of becoming like Nerissa (though more in the comics than in the cartoon).
+- W.I.T.C.H. and its cartoon adaptation have Nerissa.
+Years before the current generation of the Guardians was born, she was the previous generation's leader until she became corrupted and murdered her friend Cassidy (the previous Water Guardian).
+Like current team leader Will, Nerissa was the Quintessence Guardian and keeper of the Heart of Kandrakar.
+A subplot has Will afraid of becoming like Nerissa (though more in the comics than in the cartoon).

-- Kung Fu Panda: Downplayed; Tai Lung, Master Shifu's former personal pupil, was a talented kungfu fighter who trained since his early age, and Shifu thought he would take the legendary Dragon Scroll and become the legendary Dragon Warrior.
-Master Oogway didn't agree, though, leading to Tai Lung rebelling against the masters and then gets imprisoned for his troubles.
-Some years later, our hero Po is made the Dragon Warrior and then he's informed that he's fated to defeat Tai Lung, the former candidate for the scroll.
+- Kung Fu Panda: Downplayed; Tai Lung, Master Shifu's former personal pupil, was a talented kung-fu fighter who trained since his early age, and Shifu thought he would take the legendary Dragon Scroll and become the legendary Dragon Warrior.
+Master Oogway didn't agree, though, leading to Tai Lung rebelling against the masters and then getting imprisoned for his troubles (as pictured above).
+Some years later, our hero Po is made the Dragon Warrior, and then he's informed that he's fated to defeat Tai Lung, the former candidate for the scroll.

 - My Little Pony: Equestria Girls has Sunset Shimmer, who was the prized student of Princess Celestia before My Little Pony: Friendship Is Magic protagonist Twilight Sparkle, until her growing impatience and selfishness got her stripped of her rank.
 In a rare case for this sort of character, Sunset turns into The Atoner and even becomes friends with Twilight after a heart-to-heart where she proves that she's changing her ways, at which point she takes the role of hero protagonist for the rest of the spin-off franchise.